 Their core programme for this season includes the following masterpieces for string quartet:

-Information about upcoming concerts will be available soon.
+Information about upcoming concerts will be available at schedule page

 The Brahms Viola Sonatas

 Feargus collaborated with Manchester-based pianist Benjamin Powell in special recitals of the two Brahms Viola Sonatas in Edinburgh and Glasgow.

 The final chamber music works by Johannes Brahms, these sonatas are the composer’s own transcription of the Clarinet Sonatas he wrote for the clarinettist Richard Muhlfeld.
 Beautiful and mystical works, at once strong and vulnerable, the Sonatas are laced with sublime melodies and rich textures.

 Olga Gorelik and Feargus Hetherington toured for the third time, taking in both Scotland and England, and featured the works of British composers of the late 19th/early 20th centuries.

 Alexander Campbell Mackenzie – 6 Pieces for Violin and Piano, Op.37

 York Bowen – Fantaisie for viola and piano, Op.54